This information is part of the Colgate University catalog, 2025-26.

 The Practicum in Museum Studies is an opportunity for students to gain hands-on experience in a non-profit museum, gallery, cultural center, or historical society.
 This may take the form of paid or volunteer work or an internship, and must be at least 140 hours in duration.
 It is expected that the practicum will deepen the student's understanding of a substantive aspect or aspects of the institution's operations through work in a department such as Curatorial, Development, Education, Collections Management, Communications, or Archives.

-Another way to fulfill the practicum requirement is through Colgate University's Upstate Institute.
-The Upstate Institute supports community-based research through the Summer Field School, and can help place students as full-time paid research Fellows with institutions in the region such as the Munson Williams Proctor Institute (an art museum in Utica), Everson Museum of Art, Oneida County Historical Society, Oneida Community Mansion House, Adirondack Museum, Iroquois Indian Museum, Fenimore Art Museum, the Shako:wi Cultural Center, the Corning Museum of Glass, and the National Abolition Hall of Fame in Peterboro.
+- Through a community-based research project organized by the Summer Field School, an initiative overseen by Colgate University's Upstate Institute.
+The Summer Field School places students as full-time paid research Fellows at institutions in the region such as the Munson Williams Proctor Institute, Everson Museum of Art, Oneida County Historical Society, Oneida Community Mansion House, Adirondack Museum, Iroquois Indian Museum, Fenimore Art Museum, the Shako:wi Cultural Center, the Corning Museum of Glass, and the National Abolition Hall of Fame in Peterboro.
 For more information about programs and opportunities, visit the Upstate Institute web page.

 Museum Studies Program